 What to expect

-This is a natural hot spring that was found and used by locals for a very long time.
-The pool is located on private property but you are allowed to use it.
+This natural hot spring has been found and used by locals for a very long time.
+The pool is located on private property, but you are allowed to use it.

 An ancient stone enclosure houses a larger body of water with a smaller basin nearby.
 Which provides a few places to soak.
 From the pool, you can marvel at the bright green mossy landscape that has gorgeous snow-capped mountains in the background.